jasonfb/jasonfb/README.md

 My name is Jason and I love the Web.

-I'm React, Rails, and React Native.
+I'm Rails, React, Typescript, and Swift

 💻 Here's a few of the projects I'm working on: